-There is a vast divide among Canadians, however, about how best to respond to these recent pandemic-fuelled changes: a 2020 poll released in late June by Ipsos found that
+There is a vast divide among Canadians, however, about how best to respond to these recent pandemic-fuelled changes: a 2020 poll released in late June by Ipsos found that is doing a good job collaborating with the others.

 "52 percent of respondents believe the pandemic is the perfect opportunity to better prepare Canada for the future.25 However, 48 percent of Canadians believe now is 'not the time for change,' but rather, the focus should be on 'getting back to normal.'"